sevmorris/debian-post-install-tasks/README.md

 `nano ~/.bashrc`

 <br>
-Change the theme to `Zork`, then paste the following at the bottom of .bashrc:
+Change the theme to `Zork` then paste the following at the bottom of .bashrc:

 ```
 alias update='sudo apt update && sudo apt -o Dpkg::Options::="--force-confdef" dist-upgrade -y && sudo apt autoremove -y && if sudo test -f /var/run/reboot-required; then read -p "A reboot is required to finish installing updates.
 Press [ENTER] to reboot now, or [CTRL+C] to cancel and reboot later." && sudo reboot; else echo "A reboot is not required.
 Exiting..."; fi'